 Having received his Associate Diploma (AMusA) at the age of 15, Daniel Chiou has since remained an avid musician in solo, chamber and orchestral settings.
-Daniel has recently completed a Bachelor of Music (Honours) at the University of Queensland under the tutelage of cello legend Patrick Murphy, where he has appeared in concert at the Queensland Music Festival, the UQ Concert Series and the UQ Pulse Chamber Orchestra as Principal Cello.
-He has also performed in orchestras in NSW, Adelaide and in China where he was invited to play alongside the Xi'an Symphony Orchestra in 2017 and 2019.
+Daniel recently completed a Bachelor of Music (Honours) at the University of Queensland where he was a prize winner of several competitions, including the Richard Pollett Memorial Strings Prize (2018 and 2019), Sleath String Performance Prize (2019) and the 4MBS Musica Viva Chamber Music Prize (2018).
+He has also performed with various orchestras and programs during his undergraduate studies including the Australian Youth Orchestra, Bangalow Music Festival, and the Xi'an Symphony Orchestra in China.

 Photo by Pia Johnson